 Architecture

-Verandahs in the sky.
+Greenland Centre, verandahs in the sky.

 Greenland strikes an unusual pose in the Sydney city centre.
 From a distance, its towering height and unusual silhouette catch the eye.
-Closer in, serrated edges appear, with angular verandahs jutting out from each apartment, and Larry Bell’s striking red sculpture lights up the façade, projecting shades of crimson onto every nearby space.
+Closer in, serrated edges appear, with angular verandahs jutting out from each apartment, and Larry Bell’s striking red sculpture lights up the facade, projecting shades of crimson onto every nearby space.

 We approached Greenland with two key goals in mind.
 Firstly to create a new 40-storey building to sit on top of an existing and much smaller one.
 And secondly to create a vast outdoor living space reimagined for a new age of high-rise apartment living.